 - Add pictures, drawings, recordings and interactive checklists.

-You can add a reminder to your notes then you can:
+You can add a reminder to your notes and then:

 - Pick a date or place to get notifications